pkra/peterkrautzberger.org/future-mathml2.md

 The fact that browser vendors do not implement MathML says virtually nothing about MathML.
 Studying past discussions, it's clear that there isn't a lot of knowledge about the spec or the requirements of mathematical layout.
 (Again, this is a little unfair to a (very) few individual devs.)

-So there's no reason to give up on MathML, let alone math and science notation on the web.
+So I see no reason to give up on MathML, let alone math and science notation on the web.
 Because something has not changed: it's still the best markup for math on the web and education, industry, and research need good markup that works on the web.

 Even without considering native implementations a goal, I think MathML will still be a trail blazer for scientific notation because it is, after all, a W3C standard and we know it works very well in the browser.